+So then, why might the label say “100% pumpkin?”
 The USDA is actually pretty lenient with its distinction between pumpkin and squash.
-Here's their take on the contents of canned puree: "The canned product prepared from clean, sound, properly matured, golden fleshed, firm shelled, sweet varieties of either pumpkins and squashes by washing, stemming, cutting, steaming and reducing to a pulp.”
+Their Standards for Grades of Canned Pumpkin and Canned Squash state: “The canned product prepared from clean, sound, properly matured, golden-fleshed, firm-shelled, sweet varieties of either pumpkins and squashes by washing, stemming, cutting, steaming, and reducing to a pulp.”

-So, even though the ingredient label may read 100% pumpkin, there may also be squash mixed in, since they fall under the same genus.
+TL;DR: Even though your canned pumpkin purée says “100% pumpkin” on the label, there may also be squash mixed in because they fall under the same genus.